AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

   * Might be the most terrible idea out of this list.
 However, I will not stop game designers from making them look smart.

+    * You're basically doing a lot of exploration before it can hit a single player.
+Once that particular location is marked as "getting reward", it will might overfocus on it.

 ## AI Players

 * Creating Data-Based AI Players